Salim Akil Addresses Graphic Domestic Violence Allegations Against Him

 “She also looked up to him as a prominent motion picture television director in some of the same entertainment circles where [she] socialized.
 Akil likewise would at times dangle potential acting roles and professional collaborations before [her],” the lawsuit stated.

 It has been reported that Warner Bros.
-TV has previously opened an investigation of the claims, since Akil is linked to WBTV shows, including Black Lightning and Love Is__.
+TV has previously opened an investigation of the claims since Akil is linked to WBTV shows, including Black Lightning and Love Is.
 Brenner has also brought copyright infringement claims against Oprah Winfrey’s OWN.
 At the time of reporting, OWN has not made it clear if they have opened an investigation into any of these allegations.

 Deadline noted, “Defendants in the federal copyright infringement case have until December 28 to respond formally to Brenner’s filing.”